yukuku/kotlin-web-site/docs/topics/time.md

 `Durations` can also be zero, negative or infinite.

-### Calculate duration
+### Create duration

-To create an instance of the `Duration` class, use the [extension properties](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/#companion-object-properties) available for `Int`, `Long`, and `Double` types: `nanoseconds`, `microseconds`, `milliseconds`, `seconds`, `minutes`, `hours`, and `days`.
+To create a `Duration`, use the [extension properties](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/#companion-object-properties) available for `Int`, `Long`, and `Double` types: `nanoseconds`, `microseconds`, `milliseconds`, `seconds`, `minutes`, `hours`, and `days`.

+> Days refer to periods of 24 hours.
+They are not calendar days.
+>
+{type = "tip"}

 For example: